What's new in Windows client deployment

-Windows 10 Education support has been added to Windows 10 Subscription Activation.
+Windows 10 Education support is added to Windows 10 Subscription Activation.

 With Windows 10, version 1903, you can step up from Windows 10 Pro Education to the enterprise-grade edition for educational institutions - Windows 10 Education.
 For more information, see Windows 10 Subscription Activation.

-SetupDiag is a command-line tool that can help diagnose why a Windows 10 update failed.
+SetupDiag is a command-line tool that can help diagnose why an update of Windows failed.
 SetupDiag works by searching Windows Setup log files.
 When log files are being searched, SetupDiag uses a set of rules to match known issues.

-Upgrade Readiness helps you ensure that applications and drivers are ready for a Windows 10 upgrade.
+Upgrade Readiness helps you ensure that applications and drivers are ready for an upgrade of Windows.
 The solution provides up-to-date application and driver inventory, information about known issues, troubleshooting guidance, and per-device readiness and tracking details.

-The development of Upgrade Readiness has been heavily influenced by input from the community; the development of new features is ongoing.
+Input from the community heavily influenced the development of Upgrade Readiness and the development of new features is ongoing.
 To begin using Upgrade Readiness, add it to an existing Operation Management Suite (OMS) workspace or sign up for a new OMS workspace with the Upgrade Readiness solution enabled.

 For more information about Upgrade Readiness, see the following articles:

-Update Compliance helps you to keep Windows 10 devices in your organization secure and up-to-date.
+Update Compliance helps you to keep supported Windows devices in your organization secure and up-to-date.

 Update Compliance is a solution built using OMS Logs and Analytics that provides information about installation status of monthly quality and feature updates.
 Details are provided about the deployment progress of existing updates and the status of future updates.
 Information is also provided about devices that might need attention to resolve issues.